CalumR23/Erik-Port/README.md

 # Erik-Port
 Portfolio for Erik, built using HTML5 and CSS.
-CSS component library used (Bootstrap).
+CSS component librarys used (Bootstrap and Skeleton).
+Minimal JavaScript implementation.